Apollo-Level2-Web-Dev/L2A6-PC-Builder-Assignment/README.md

 Deployed Frontend Live Link ( Vercel or any other platform) Your Frontend Github Repository Link
 You should add the links to the readme.md file.

+# Notes

+1. To manage the product's data, you need to create your own backend.
+This backend could be a single-page backend server or integrated with Next API routes.
+2. Do not use 'app' router.